 Bukit Batu Pahat Hiking Loop to Paragliding Peak, Batu Belah & Batu Kambing (3 Trailheads)

-Bukit Batu Pahat is a popular hiking spot in Kuala Kubu Bharu that currently does not require a permit or charging any fee.
+Bukit Batu Pahat is a popular hiking spot in Kuala Kubu Bharu that now requires a permit at RM5 (see how to apply for the permit here).
 At the height of 426 meters above sea level, it is not just a place for hikers, but also a takeoff point for paragliders.

 During weekends, you would get to see many paragliders take off from the peak of Bukit Batu Pahat.
 Tired of just watching and wanna get into the action?
 Yes you can!
 The activity is open to the public and you can make your booking with KKB Paragliding Park (CloudBase) directly, or via Ticket2U.